Stability of a Stochastic Model for Demand-Response: System stability under a threshold policy

-\begin{corollary} If a positive fraction of latent jobs disappear during each time slot ($\mu>0$), then any threshold policy stabilizes the system.
-On the other hand, if delaying any job results in an increase of its requirement/workload by a positive fraction ($\mu<0$), then there exists no threshold policy that stabilizes the system. \end{corollary}
+\begin{corollary} If a positive fraction of the latent demand disappears during each time slot ($\mu>0$), then any threshold policy stabilizes the system.
+But, if delaying any job results in an increase of its requirement/workload by a positive fraction ($\mu<0$), then there exists no threshold policy that stabilizes the system. \end{corollary}